Published: 03 November 2020

 Can Devolved Nations and organisations based abroad be involved?

 The Lead organisation must be based in England.
 Collaborators based in devolved nations or abroad are allowed, however they must be justified and demonstrate clear patient benefit to the NHS or broader UK-wide Health System.

 Are you able to share a previously successful example application (appropriately redacted)?
 Where can applicants seek support with application writing?

+You may refer to the NIHR funding and awards page for examples of funded projects.
 Unfortunately, we are not able to share a previously successful example application.
-However, we would advise getting in touch with your local Research Design Service (RDS).
+We would advise getting in touch with your local Research Design Service (RDS).
 The RDS provides support to health and social care researchers across England on all aspects of developing and writing a grant application including research design, research methods, identifying funding sources and involving patients and the public.
 Advice is confidential and free of charge.

 What is a typical balance between product development and evidence generation within an i4i PDA?

 i4i PDAs will fund the majority of activities associated with product development and evidence generation (excluding animal studies).
-There is no typical balance of these two aspects as this will depend on the stage of product development. i4i will also fund commercial activities.
-A full list of funded activities can be found in the i4i PDA supporting information.
+There is no typical balance between these two aspects as this will depend on the stage of product development. i4i will also fund commercial activities.
+A full list of funded activities can be found in the i4i PDA Supporting information for applicants.